Merging of the Culgoa and Barwon to form the Darling river

 Flow: no flow: 0.18 m

 Tiny town with pub and petrol station, no supplies unless organised beforehand with the owners of the Tilpa Hotel (02 6837 3928).
 They do a food run about once per week.
+Another option would be to organise a delivered food parcels, but check with the owners first.

 Bridge over river